miralea/DQGlyco/README.md

 - [*analysis/data_analysis/04_sitecorrelation.Rmd*](analysis/data_analysis/04_sitecorrelation.Rmd) contains code for all site-centric analyses performed in this study (correlation of glycosylation profiles, comparison to phosphorylation data).
 For this, Mus musculus phosphorylation data from uniprot has to be provided (in data/uniprot).

 - [*analysis/data_analysis/05_motif_analysis.Rmd*](analysis/data_analysis/05_motif_analysis.Rmd) contains code for all motif analyses performed in this study.
-For this a Mus musculus fasta file has to be provided
+For this a Mus musculus fasta file has to be provided.

 - [*analysis/data_analysis/06_quantitativeprofiling_microbiomegroups.Rmd*](analysis/data_analysis/06_quantitativeprofiling_microbiomegroups.Rmd) contains code for the analysis of the quantitative glycoproteomics and proteomics data used in this study.
 For this, Homo sapiens glycosyltransferases data from uniprot has to be provided (in data/uniprot).